What is sulfur, and what is the importance of sulfur for plants? As it turns out, sulfur might be more important than you think.

 How To Correct Sulfur Deficiency

 If you discover that your sulfur deficiency is a result of a pH imbalance in your soil, it is best to flush your entire growing medium with fresh water that is at the desired pH level after mixing in nutrients, including sulfur.

 Once you are certain that pH levels are where they need to be for proper nutrient uptake, you may discover that your plants do indeed need an extra boost of sulfur.

-One of the simplest ways gardeners and growers improve the sulfur content of their growing medium is through the use of Epsom salt.
-Epsom salt is made up of magnesium and sulfur, and it helps to improve the creation of chlorophyll, which again is essential to a plant’s health.
+One most simple ways growers improve the sulfur content of their growing medium is with Epsom salt.
+Epsom salt is made up of magnesium and sulfur, and it helps to improve the creation of chlorophyll.
+Chlorophyll is essential to a plant’s health.

 Make sure to apply only well rotted manures to avoid burning the roots.

 Want to learn more about the different nutrients and their deficiencies?
 Read our entire nutrient deficiency series.